XRPLF/XRPL-Standards/CONTRIBUTING.md

 Start a [Discussion](https://github.com/XRPLF/XRPL-Standards/discussions) under this repo.

+The title should follow the naming convention `XLS-0000d {Title}`, where `0000` is a unique number for the XLS, `d` indicates that the document is a Draft (in progress), and `{Title}` is a descriptive title for the proposed document.

 Discussions are suitable for early work-in-progress: ask, suggest, add, and make sweeping changes.

 Next, the discussion should be converted to a **PULL REQUEST** which adds the standard, as a Markdown file, to the repo with one or more commits.

+The content of the discussion should be edited into a summary, with a link to the PR.

+The last comment on the discussion should also be a link to the PR.

-At this time, the discussion should be archived and closed from further comments, with any further comments being posted on the PR for fine-tuning and alignment with implementation (as appropriate).
+Finally, the discussion should be closed from further comments, with further comments instead being posted on the PR for fine-tuning and alignment with implementation or adoption (as appropriate).

 When opening a PR, there are two document types: *Drafts* and *Candidate Specifications*.
 The type and status of any particular document has no bearing on the priority of that document.
 Typically, the further along in the process, the more likely it is that any particular XLS will be implemented or adopted.